 Enzymes are vital proteins within the body that are necessary for all biological functions, including the synthesis and degradation of endogenous cannabinoids and other neurotransmitters.
 All metabolic processes that occur within the body require enzymes to take place.
-Without enzymes, we simply would cease to function.
+Without enzymes, we simply would areas to function to stimulate serotonin receptors in the brain.